Sudden and Traumatic Loss

 About the Sudden and Traumatic Loss Training creator:

 The APM concept involves a team of first responders who go to the scene of a suicide and provide support and referral for those bereaved by the suicide.
-The goal has been to shorten the elapsed time between the death and survivors finding the help they feel will help them cope with this devastating loss.
-The Active Postvention Model and has shown to have a positive impact on both the team members (most often bereaved individuals who have gotten help and now provide the installation of hope to the newly bereaved) as well as the newly bereaved.
-The model has now been replicated in countries as diverse as Australia, Singapore, Northern Ireland, Canada and America.
+The goal is to shorten the elapsed time between the death and survivors finding the help they feel will help them cope with this devastating loss.
+The Active Postvention Model and has been shown to have a positive impact on both the team members (most often bereaved individuals who have gotten help and now provide the installation of hope to the newly bereaved) and the newly bereaved.
+The model has now been replicated in countries as diverse as Australia, Singapore, Northern Ireland, Canada, and America.

-Campbell has also been selected to receive the Louis Dublin award at the 2010 American Association of Suicidology Conference.
+Campbell was selected to receive the Louis Dublin award at the 2010 American Association of Suicidology Conference.
 Dr. Campbell is a past president of AAS and has received the Roger J. Tierney award for service.
-He was Social Worker of the year in Louisiana and the first John W. Barton Fellow selected in his hometown of Baton Rouge, Louisiana, USA.
+He was Social Worker of the Year in Louisiana and the first John W. Barton Fellow selected in his hometown of Baton Rouge, Louisiana, USA.